classilla/crap-x/README.md

 using a specific assembler format (CAP-X).
-Although only intended as a means of skill assessment and never used as the native architecture of any known machine, it was implemented in software on the Oki Electronic OKITAC-4300b in 1980 and then by Casio and Sharp in various pocket computers from 1985, notably the Sharp PC-1440 and PC-1416G, and the Casio FX-770P family.
+Although only intended as a means of skill assessment and never used as the native architecture of any known machine, it was implemented in software on the Oki Electric OKITAC-4300b in 1980 and then by Casio and Sharp in various pocket computers from 1985, notably the Sharp PC-1440 and PC-1416G, and the Casio FX-770P family.